huozhi/bunchee/README.md

 bunchee --tsgo
 ```

 **Note**: This requires `@typescript/native-preview` to be installed as a dev dependency.
-If it's not installed, bunchee will automatically fall back to the regular TypeScript compiler and show a warning.
+If it's not installed, bunchee will exit with an error.

 ```sh
 pnpm add -D bunchee @typescript/native-preview